jbreckmckye/learning-haskell/NOTES.md

 ## Concepts

-Everything in Haskell is an expression or a declaration.
+Everything in Haskell can be thought of as an expression or a declaration.
 Expressions can be literals or operations.
 Declarations name expressions.
 Haskell programs are nothing but large expressions comprising smaller ones.

 ## Whitespace